INTERNATIONAL POLITICAL ECONOMY - 2017/8

 The module provides an opportunity for students to apply their understanding of key theories and debates in International Political Economy (IPE) to current developments and case studies.
 Students will be able to discuss and debate the role of the main IPE institutions.
 Current and future challenges to the status quo of IPE are discussed as well.

-To deepen understanding of political economy issues and debates surrounding the contemporary world economy, with particular emphasis on the causes and implications of globalization
+To deepen understanding of political economy issues and debates surrounding the contemporary world economy, with particular emphasis on the causes and implications of globalisation

 To develop a critical perspective towards the role of the main IPE institutions